By Steve Beauregard

 It has 250 stores, 36 restaurants, and is one of the busiest, most popular retail malls in one of the busiest cities in the world.
 Yet despite its popularity, there is plenty of parking space at the Fashion Show Mall on the Las Vegas Strip.

-And indeed, its center-north Strip location puts it within easy walking distance to tens of thousands of hotel rooms.
-For example, it’s right across one street from the Treasure Island Hotel and Casino (2,885 rooms), right across the Strip from two of the top five largest hotels in the world: the Wynn/Encore complex (4,750 rooms), and what the Guinness Book of World Records calls the largest hotel in Las Vegas: the Venetian/Palazzo complex, with 7,017 rooms.
+These include the Treasure Island Hotel and Casino (2,885 rooms), and two of the top five largest hotels in the world: the Wynn/Encore complex (4,750 rooms), and what the Guinness Book of World Records calls the largest hotel in Las Vegas: the Venetian/Palazzo complex, with 7,017 rooms.

 South Side Parking at the Fashion Show Mall